-- 1. The qualified radiographer reviews the request for examination in relation to the student's achievement; - 2.
-The qualified radiographer evaluates the condition of the patient in relation to the student's achievement: - 3.
-The qualified radiographer reviews and approves the images.
+- 1. The qualified radiographer reviews the procedure in relation to the student's achievement, - 2.
+The qualified radiographer evaluates the condition of the patient in relation to the student's knowledge, - 3.
+The qualified radiographer is physically present during the conduct of the procedure; - 4.
+The qualified radiographer reviews and approves the procedure and/or image.